hgfernan/developer-roadmap/src/data/roadmaps/cpp/content/101-setting-up/101-code-editors.md

 - **CLion**: CLion is an Integrated Development Environment (IDE) developed by JetBrains specifically for C and C++ developers.
 It provides advanced features like code completion, refactoring support, debugging, and more.

-These are just a few examples, and there are many other code editors available, including Atom, Notepad++, and Geany.
+These are just a few examples, and there are many other code editors and IDEs available, including Atom, Notepad++, Geany, and CodeBlocks.
 They all have their features and may suit different developers' needs.
 Finding the right code editor is often a matter of personal preference and workflow.

 To work with C++ in your chosen code editor, you often need to install some additional tools and add-ons, such as compilers, linters, and debugger support.
 Make sure to follow the instructions provided in the editor's documentation to set up C++ correctly.